The Shrinking Church:

 “These people are sacrificing so much to take on the executive roles of these groups,” Julie Rogers, President of the Meyer Foundation in Washington, D.C. said.
 “We are watching people not just burn out but make themselves sick in service of their communities.
 It’s our job to take care of them.” *

 We have been taught leadership in ways that inhibit our ability to lead.
 We think that the leader is the boss and must have all the right answers.
-We think, therefore, that asking others for input to decisions, delegation, collaboration, and observing group process are examples of weak leadership, when, in fact, these are examples of effective leadership.
+We think, therefore, that asking others for input on decisions, delegation, collaboration, and observing group processes are examples of weak leadership, when, in fact, these are examples of effective leadership.

 Reframing leadership means learning a different style of leadership.
 Both Transformational Leadership and Bowen Family Systems are effective systems for leaders to embrace.
-There’s a synergy in these two systems.
-Transformational Leadership is about building high performing cultures by building leaders on teams.
+There’s a synergy between these two systems.
+Transformational Leadership is about building high-performing cultures by building leaders on teams.
 Bowen Systems is about managing self as a leader.